0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 ### Theorem 5.2: Greedy Sequencing Rule (GSR)

-We specify a sequencing rule (the Greedy Sequencing Rule) such that, for any valid execution ordering, then for any user transaction $A$ that the miner includes in the block, it must be that either (1) the user efficiently detects the miner did not respect the sequencing rule, or (2) the execution price of $A$ for the user is at least as good as if $A$ was the only transaction in the block, or (3) the execution price of $A$ is worse than this standalone price but the miner does not gain when including $A$ in the block.
+We specify a sequencing rule (the Greedy Sequencing Rule) such that, for any valid execution ordering, then for any user transaction $A$ that the proposer includes in the block, it must be that either (1) the user efficiently detects the proposer did not respect the sequencing rule, or (2) the execution price of $A$ for the user is at least as good as if $A$ was the only transaction in the block, or (3) the execution price of $A$ is worse than this standalone price but the proposer does not gain when including $A$ in the block.

 ### Algorithm 4: GSR Verifier